 Say you’re a seller’s agent for a homeowner who has to move in 60 days due to a job transfer.
 You know this seller is very motivated and would likely accept a lower-than-asking-price offer on their home.
 But, this is confidential information that you aren’t allowed to share—either explicitly or implicitly—with the buyer, who you also represent.

 If you were representing the buyer exclusively, you could do your own (legal and ethical) investigation into the seller to find out any details that might provide you with insight into making the best offer.

 But since you’re representing both sides, your actions are limited to soliciting offers, presenting them, and leaving it to the clients to ultimately decide for themselves without more than procedural guidance from you.

-Why Is Dual Agency on the Rise in 2021?
+Why Is Dual Agency on the Rise?

 In a word: coronavirus.
 OK, perhaps the rise in dual agency isn’t a direct result of the virus itself.
 Still, the global pandemic laid the groundwork for it, creating conditions that are pushing more and more buyers and sellers into dual agency transactions.
 Here’s how: